matb33/meteor-local-bootstrap/README.md

 It may or may not be fragile.
-The local package you need to create in order to decide which parts of Bootstrap you want for your app relies on being able to pull from a sibling local package.
+The local package you need to create in order to decide which parts of Bootstrap you want for your app relies on being able to reference files directly from a sibling local package.
 This seems wrong in principle, but it works.
 Taking advantage of this "feature" is what allows this simple package technique to work.

 Additionally, better options are coming once cross-package LESS imports are officially supported by Meteor.
 One of these, the [Meteor Bootstrap